 The hard way is to fly from Kathmandu to Lukla, Nepal and trek.
 The trek requires 10 days minimum round trip, costs several thousand dollars, and requires a high level of physical fitness.

 The best time for viewing the mountains is early morning.
-Therefore, I was obliged to meet the driver at my hotel at 5:00am for the drive to the airport.
+Therefore, I was obliged to meet the driver at my hotel at 05:00 for the drive to the airport.
 I was staying at the Royal Penguin Hotel in Thamel, the “tourist” district in Kathmandu.

-Arriving at the airport, I was surprised to see a substantial line at security, but I still arrived at the gate 45 minutes before the scheduled 6:30am departure.
+Arriving at the airport, I was surprised to see a substantial line at security, but I still arrived at the gate 45 minutes before the scheduled 06:30 departure.

 The pilots made a slight left turn to the north and climbed to our cruising altitude of 23,000 feet.
-The flight attendant passed out a small candy immediately after takeoff.
+The flight attendant passed out candy immediately after takeoff.
 On the short return flight she offered a soft drink and peanuts.

 After flying for only 15 minutes, the first views of the Himalaya Mountains appeared through the clouds and haze.

-Then Everest came into view.
+Then Mt.
+Everest came into view.
 The airplane was probably 20 plus miles from the mountain, but it was still impressive.
 My cell phone camera did not do justice to the power and majesty of the scene.

 After enjoying the magnificent views, we celebrated with sparkling wine curtesy of Yeti Airlines.

 The Everest flight was spectacular yet I still wish that I had made it to base camp.
 Like many others who venture into the Himalayas, I had to accept a measure of disappointment in being prevented from reaching all of my goals.
 My disappointment was assuaged by a successful short trek I later made in the Annapurna region.
-That trek will be the subject of an upcoming post.

 One day I would like to return and reach Everest base camp either from Kathmandu or by the drive from Lhasa, Tibet.
 Has anyone made it to Everest base camp or been trekking in Nepal?